AaryaaDahal/hangman/README.md

 ## Game Instructions

--The game will randomly select a word from the words.txt file.
+The game will randomly select a word from the words.txt file.
 - The word will be displayed with underscores (_) representing each letter.
 - A hint for the word will be provided.
 - You will be prompted to guess one letter at a time.